Go Beyond Book Club

 Trouble in Camelot

-Nothing is implied or hinted by West in his memoir but the one thing that does stand out in the book is his favoritism and loyalty for President Kennedy and especially for the First Lady Jackie Kennedy.
-He writes with kid gloves in describing the First Lady's decorating style, the way she spoke, her immense love for her children and the tragic death of her newborn unlike the other presidents and their wives that were openly criticized in his memoir with whom he served.
+Nothing is implied or hinted by West in his memoir but the one thing that stood out was his steadfast favoritism and loyalty to President Kennedy and especially for the First Lady Jackie Kennedy.
+He writes with kid gloves in describing the First Lady's decorating style, the way she spoke, her immense love for her children and the tragic death of her newborn.
+Unlike the other presidents and their wives he seemed more comfortable in openly criticizing the office of the duly elected during their appointed time.

-If Mr. West indeed knew about JFK's well known infidelities we can only speculate as to why he was silent.
-Maybe West wanted only to highlight the things he admired most about Jackie Kennedy and leave out any scandal that would tarnish his and the family name.
-In all, there is very little mention of President Kennedy compared to the detailed information on the other Presidents and that was the kind of reading I wished Mr. West showed the reader more of.
+If Mr. West indeed knew about JFK's well known infidelities we can only speculate as to why he was so silent in his book.
+Maybe West wanted only to highlight the things he admired most about Jackie Kennedy and leave out any scandal that would tarnish his and the Kennedy family name.
+In all, there is very little mention of President Kennedy in his memoir compared to the detailed information on the other Presidents and that I found very compelling considering JFK was extremely popular and a much beloved figure in that time and even to this day.

-"One of the most extraordinary men I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispered to him, "Mr. West, will you be my friend for life?"
+"One of the most extraordinary man I have ever met" and as she said goodbye to Mr. West upon leaving The White House she whispered to him, "Mr. West, will you be my friend for life?"

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that